teropa/failurous-java/README.md

 		<url-pattern>/*</url-pattern>
 	</filter-mapping>

-The filter will automatically catch any exceptions your app threw and deliver them to the Failurous service for later viewing.
+The filter will catch any exceptions your app threw and deliver them to the Failurous service for later viewing.

 Notice that the position of the filter-mapping element affects which exceptions Failurous will report.
 Any filter mappings appearing before the failurous filter mapping in web.xml will not be reported, since they are executed outside its scope.